Severe Asthma ToolkitSevere Asthma Toolkit

 It is important to implement an individual approach for each patient (Papi et al. 2011).
 This approach will not only identify any issue with inhaler use, but may uncover any issues associated with medication use such as motivation or sub-optimal adherence, both of which have been linked to poor inhaler use (Ovchinikova et al. 2011, Azzi et al. 2017).

-From a practical perspective it is important to apply an individualized approach (Papi et al. 2011) which focuses on:
+From a practical perspective it is important to apply an individualised approach which focuses on (Papi et al. 2011, Usmani et al. 2023):

 • Inhaler technique issues of the individual patient

 It is this final point which may be particularly important for inhaler use by patients with severe asthma, particularly if lung function and/or inspiratory flow may be compromised.
-This was highlighted by the recent CRITIKAL study (Price et al. 2017).
-Investigators assessed inhaler technique in over 5000 subjects for critical errors that were associated with exacerbations or poor symptom control, with 2 dry powder devices (DPI) and a pressurised metered dose inhaler (pMDI).
+This was highlighted by the CRITIKAL study (Price et al. 2017).
+Investigators assessed inhaler technique in over 5000 subjects for critical errors that were associated with asthma attacks or poor symptom control, with 2 dry powder devices (DPI) and a pressurised metered dose inhaler (pMDI).
 Insufficient inspiratory effort was recorded in approximately a third of all subjects.
-In the case of DPIs, this was significantly associated with increased exacerbation risk.
-Maintaining an inadequate seal with a DPI was also significantly associated with exacerbations.
-In the case of pMDIs, no errors led to an increased risk of exacerbation, though poor co-ordination with inspiration occurred in 24.9% and was associated with poor symptom control.
+In the case of DPIs, this was significantly associated with increased asthma attack risk.
+Maintaining an inadequate seal with a DPI was also significantly associated with asthma attacks.
+In the case of pMDIs, no errors led to an increased risk of asthma attacks, though poor co-ordination with inspiration occurred in 24.9% and was associated with poor symptom control.
 Therefore, in the setting of severe asthma, with poor lung function, the choice of a DPI needs to be carefully considered.

 The following links provide best-practice resources, which can be used to supplement one-on-one instruction: